Health is wealth.

 Isolation is reinforced by early childhood abandonment.
 The absence of love, safety and protection by emotionally unavailable parents continues to influences and impact well into adulthood.

 Deep suffering can be a catalyst for transformation – an invitation to change our worldview, in particular our projections i.e. critical thinking of ourselves and others.
-It makes such a when we think about a person through the eyes of compassion, empathy and love.
+It makes such a difference in outcomes when we think about a person through the eyes of compassion, empathy and love.

 The inner world is the world of our requirements and our energies, structure and possibilities that connects with the outer world.
 And the outer world is the field of infinite possibilities.